linkeddatacenter/BOTK-core/README.md

 **modelOptions**  override the default field options provided by the selected model in the $DEFAULT_OPTIONS variable.
 For example see this code snippet extracted from [Thing model](src\Model\Thing.php) that is a superclass of [LocalBusiness model](src\Model\LocalBusiness.php)

+Configuring models Options you can force field clenacing and validation.

 ```php
 ...